andbalch/cs4730_team_game/README.md

 ## Available Content

-We designed 16 different potions coming from >10 possible reactions!
+We designed 15 different ingredients that combine to produce >10 possible potions and reactions!
 These potions have varying levels of difficulty to make, and some of them have very interesting properties that could help you or cause you trouble.
 Basically, there’s only one mission – collect 2000 gold, but it’s also fun to ignore all orders and just try and make more kinds of potions!
+As you successfully fulfill orders, the game difficulty increases by decreasing the time limit and allowing customers to order more complex potions.
+All potion orders are possible only after customers are served successfully 9 times, but they can be discovered at any point!

 Below are a few tips for playing (Don’t look at this if you just want to enjoy the game!):